 golfers (including yours truly) are more accurate hitting the shorter

 and accuracy could be made more favorable if the higher-lofted clubs

-were those of a conventional set.
+were the lengths of a conventional set.

 feel that a 4- or 5- through 7-iron with the length and mass of a

 7-iron could be a big help for some golfers.
-But longer clubs than that should be
+But longer clubs than that

 advantageous in a conventional design.

 has gotten people thinking about this!
 I'm sure other component

 companies will respond.
 I have heard rumors, but let's wait until